 For detailed instructions, see our guide on how to easily add custom code snippets in WordPress.

 Another flexible option is to use a site-specific WordPress plugin.
-This is a custom plugin that you can create for your own website and use it to save all your custom code.
+This is a custom plugin that you can create for your own website and use to save all your custom code.

 The advantage of this method is that your code is not dependent on your theme, and it will remain active even when you change themes.
 It is also not affected by any WordPress updates on your website.